ODSIF Intelligence Made Easy

 The lm or lumen tells you how much brightness comes from the light source.
 The greater the number, the greater the brightness.
 Before the LED era, one might say (perhaps a little popular) that the brightness was more or less expressed in watts.

-You went to the store and bought 40 or 60 watts of bulbs, which were the most common sizes.
-But for other purposes you could get from approx. 10 watts to 200 watts bulbs.
-Now that we have got LED and high-efficiency halogen light sources it makes no more sense to talk about watts.
-The new expression of the light source's strength is Lumens.
-The old 40W bulbs gave about 450 lumens, while 60W bulbs gave about 800 lumens.
+You went to the store and bought 40 or 60 watt bulbs, which were the most common sizes.
+But for other purposes, you could get bulbs ranging from about 10 watts to 200 watts.
+Now that we have LED and high-efficiency halogen light sources, it no longer makes sense to talk about watts.
+The new term for light source intensity is lumens.
+The old 40W bulbs provided around 450 lumens, while 60W bulbs provided around 800 lumens.

 LED lifetime

-The lifetime of the LED is much longer than the old incandescent bulbs or anything from 10 - 25 times longer.
-The old incandescent bulbs have a service life of approx. 2000 hours, while LED has a lifetime of approx. 20,000 - 50,000.
-However, it should be noted here that the lifetime of the LED is calculated so that when the light from the LED has decreased by 50%, it is the lifetime of the LED in question.
+The lifespan of LEDs is much longer than that of old incandescent bulbs, ranging from 10 to 25 times longer.
+Old incandescent bulbs have a lifespan of approx. 2,000 hours, while LEDs have a lifespan of approx. 20,000-50,000 hours.
+However, it should be noted that the lifespan of LEDs is calculated such that when the light from the LED has decreased by 50%, this is the lifespan of the LED in question.

-The life of the old incandescent bulbs is calculated until the incandescent bulb no longer glows.
-The lifetime of the LEDs is highly dependent on the cooling that is on the LEDs.
-All ODSIF's lamps have a large aluminum cooling surface, which ensures that the LEDs can get rid of the heat and therefore have a life of 50,000 hours.
-What does this mean this year?
-Well if you now use LED light for 4 hours daily on average, then the LED light lasts for 34 years.
+The lifespan of old incandescent bulbs is calculated until the bulb no longer lights up.
+The lifespan of LEDs is highly dependent on the cooling of the LEDs.
+All ODSIF lamps have a large aluminum cooling surface, which ensures that the LEDs can dissipate heat and therefore have a lifespan of 50,000 hours.
+What does this mean in terms of years?
+Well, if you use LED lights for an average of 4 hours a day, the LED light will last for 34 years.
 So there is a reasonable chance that a lamp will be discarded before the light from it has become unusable.

 Lumens/W

-lm / W tells how much of the power used by the light source is converted to light.
-The higher the value the better.
+lm/W indicates how much of the power consumed by the light source is converted into light.
+The higher the value, the better.

-The old incandescent bulbs had a very low utilization rate or from 5 to 12 lm / W. Halogen bulbs have a higher utilization rate or around 17 - 25 lm / W. LEDs have an even higher utilization rate or range from 50 to over 100 lm / W. The theoretical limit on LED is around 300 lm / W. This means that when this limit is reached, using the 1.5W LED can achieve the same brightness as the old 40W incandescent bulb.
-A good rule of thumb is that a light amount of approx. 450 lm replaces a 40W bulb and lights of approx. 670 lumens replace a 60W bulb.
+Old incandescent bulbs had a very low efficiency rating of between 5 and 12 lm/W. Halogen bulbs have a higher efficiency rating of between 17 and 25 lm/W. LEDs have an even higher efficiency rating of between 50 and over 100 lm/W. The theoretical limit for LEDs is around 300 lm/W. This means that once this limit is reached, a 1.5W LED can achieve the same brightness as an old 40W incandescent bulb.
+A good rule of thumb is that a light output of approx. 450 lm replaces a 40W bulb, and a light output of approx. 670 lumens replaces a 60W bulb.

 ODSIF's way of making good and comfortable colors

-To make the white light, we use a white diode as the main light source.
-Our white diodes are quality diodes with a CRI value of 80 or more, and color temperature below 3000K.
+To create white light, we use a white diode as the main light source.
+Our white diodes are high-quality diodes with a CRI value of 80 or more and a color temperature of less than 3000K.

-In this way our light is a soft and comfortable light with all the necessary color components to be able to reproduce colors from the material or things on which the light falls.
-To shine this light, we use RGB quality diodes from eg. OSRAM.
-We tone the light by mixing the colors of the RGB diodes with the white light.
-In doing so, we maintain the high CRI value and can make light with different shades of color.
-Eg. when we make a golden light, we mix the white light with a strong red color, a little green color and a little bit of blue color.
+This gives our light a soft and pleasant glow with all the necessary color components to reproduce the colors of the material or objects that the light falls on.
+To tone this light, we use RGB quality diodes from OSRAM, among others.
+We tone the light by mixing the colors from the RGB diodes with the white light.
+This allows us to maintain the high CRI value and create light with different color nuances.
+For example, when we create a golden light, we mix the white light with a strong red color, a little green color, and a small amount of blue color.